eralpship/web-dev-workshop/docs/fetch-data.md

 }
 ```

-These kind of utility functions like `useWeatherConditions` have a special name in react.
+These kind of utility functions like `useWeatherConditions` have a special name in React.
 They are called `hook`s.
-Similar to the `useState` one we used before.
-There's a naming convention for hooks, they should start with the word `use`.. in the beginning.
+There's a general naming convention for hooks to start with the word `use`, like the `useState` hook we used before.
 Otherwise they are plain normal functions.
-Only thing that is different from components is that they produce data instead of layout.
+Only thing that is different from components is that hooks produce data instead of layouts.
 They both are used to reuse code.
-Components are for reusing and composing layout, hooks are for reusing and composing data.
+Components are for reusing and composing layouts, hooks are for reusing and composing data.

 ## Implementing hooks

 Let's go to `App.tsx` and implement our new `useWeatherConditions` hook (function) so that we provide data into `WeatherForecast` components from there.

-- We import `useWeatherConditions.ts` into `App.tsx`
+- import `useWeatherConditions.ts` into `App.tsx`
 - call the `useWeatherConditions` function with `Helsinki` city parameter.
-- Update the Helsinki's `<WeatherForecast />` component in the layout with the values from the result `helsinkiWeather` of `useWeatherConditions("helsinki")`
+- update the Helsinki's `<WeatherForecast />` component in the layout with the values from the result `helsinkiWeather` of `useWeatherConditions("helsinki")`
-- Finally we need to trigger the loading of the data in the `handleOnForecastCityClicked` callback.
+- finally, trigger the loading of the data in the `handleOnForecastCityClicked` callback.

 ```diff
   import "./App.css";
   import { useState } from "react";
   import WeatherForecast from "./components/WeatherForecast";
 + import useWeatherConditions from "./hooks/useWeatherConditions";

   function App() {
     const [selectedCity, updateSelectedCity] = useState<string | null>(null);
 +   const helsinkiWeather = useWeatherConditions("helsinki");

     const handleOnForecastCityClicked = (city: string) => {
 +     helsinkiWeather.reload();
       updateSelectedCity(city);
     };

     return (
       <>
         <h1>Starship Web Dev Workshop</h1>